TypeStrong/typedoc-site/guides/themes.md

 themes, modify them to suit your needs or create a fully custom theme.
 The `--theme` parameter allows you to select a theme when creating a documentation:

 TypeDoc ships with one builtin default theme, additional themes can be added by plugins.
-For documentation on creating custom themes, see the [custom-themes.md](https://github.com/TypeStrong/typedoc/blob/master/internal-docs/custom-themes.md) document in the TypeDoc repository.
+For documentation on creating custom themes, see the [custom-themes.md](https://github.com/TypeStrong/typedoc/blob/master/internal-docs/custom-themes.md) document in the TypeDoc repository, or check out the [theme demo](https://github.com/Gerrit0/typedoc-custom-theme-demo) repository.

 You can find more themes on npm under the [typedoc-theme](https://www.npmjs.com/search?q=keywords:typedoc-theme) keyword.